asd00012334/Quantum-Simulation/README.md

 ### Deutsch-Jozsa Algorithm
-- Use `DeutschJozsa(f, n)` to perform Deutsch-Jozsa algorithm, where `f` is of a function handler either constant or balanced and `n` is the total bit number
+- Use `DeutschJozsa(f, n)` to perform Deutsch-Jozsa algorithm, where `f` is a function handler either constant or balanced and `n` is the total bit number

 ### Shor's Algorithm